 Initially, you may have little knowledge of Council work but this will come along with training, support and experience.

-As a new Councillor you will bring to the Council fresh enthusiasm and new ideas, a care for your community and a willingness to learn.
+As a new Councillor, you will bring to the Council fresh enthusiasm and new ideas, a passion for your community and a willingness to learn.

 1. he or she is a British subject or Irish citizen,

 2. is 18 years of age, and

 3. is either in the list of electors for that Parish or Town or has during the whole of the preceding twelve months: